 - 1. Go to the PHMSA Portal at https://portal.phmsa.dot.gov/portal - 2.
 Enter PHMSA Portal Username and Password; press enter - 3.
 Select OPID; press "continue" button. - 4.
 Under "Create Reports" on the left side of the screen, under Annual select "Gas Transmission and Gathering" and proceed with entering your data.
-Note: Data fields marked with a single asterisk are considered required fields that must be completed before the system will accept your initial submission.
-Also, only one annual report by commodity for an OPID may be submitted per year. - 5.
+Only one annual report by commodity for an OPID may be submitted per year. - 5.
 To save intermediate work without formally submitting it to PHMSA, click Save.
 To modify a draft of an annual report that you saved, go to Saved Reports and click on Gas Transmission and Gathering.
 Locate your saved report by the date, report year, or commodity.
 Select the record by clicking on it once, and then click Modify above the record. - 6.
 Once all sections of the form have been completed, click on Validate to ensure all required fields have been completed and data meets all other requirements.
 A list of errors will be generated that must be fixed prior to submitting an Annual Report. - 7.
 Click Submit when you have completed the Report (for either an Initial Report or a Supplemental Report), and are ready to initiate formal submission of your Report to PHMSA. - 8.
 A confirmation message will appear that confirms a record has been successfully submitted.
 To save or print a copy of your submission, go to Submitted Reports on the left hand side, and click on Gas Transmission and Gathering.
-Locate your submitted report by the date, report year, or Commodity Group, and then click on the

-PDF icon to either open the file and print it, or save an electronic copy.

-9. To submit a Supplemental Report, go to Submitted Reports on the left hand side, and click on Gas Transmission and Gathering.
+Locate your submitted report by the date, report year, or Commodity Group, and then click on the PDF icon to either open the file and print it, or save an electronic copy. - 9.
+To submit a Supplemental Report, go to Submitted Reports on the left hand side, and click on Gas Transmission and Gathering.
 Locate your submitted report by the date, report year, or Commodity Group.
 Select the record by clicking on it once, and then click "Create Supplemental".